TheOdinProject/curriculum/javascript/introduction/problem_solving.md

 To demonstrate this workflow in action lets solve a common programming exercise, [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz)

 #### Understanding The Problem
-> Write a program takes a user's input and prints the numbers from one to the number the user entered.
-But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+> Write a program that takes a user's input and prints the numbers from one to the number the user entered.
+However, for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

 This is the big picture problem we will be solving.
 It's pretty simple so we may not need to reword it.
 But we can always make it clearer by rewording it.